Antiquarianism?

 It is neither wise nor laudable to reduce everything to antiquity by every possible device.
 Thus, to cite some instances, one would be straying from the straight path were he to wish the altar restored to its primitive table form; were he to want black excluded as a color for the liturgical vestments; were he to forbid the use of sacred images and statues in churches; were he to order the crucifix so designed that the divine Redeemer's body shows no trace of His cruel sufferings; and lastly were he to disdain and reject polyphonic music or singing in parts, even where it conforms to regulations issued by the Holy See. . . . obviously unwise and mistaken is the zeal of one who in matters liturgical would go back to the rites and usage of antiquity, discarding the new patterns introduced by disposition of divine Providence to meet the changes of circumstances and situation.
 (Pope Pius XII, Mediator Dei, 62–63)

 The word tradition denotes something that is handed over or passed down.
 Some readers may be surprised to learn that traitor and betrayal are cognates of tradition—again, a handing over.
 St. Gregory the Great is often depicted with a dove perched atop his shoulder, signifying the inspiration of the Holy Ghost.
 This portrayal is not entirely unknown even in the East.
 (Among the Byzantines, he is better known as St. Gregory the Dialogist.)
-We cannot say with certainly that the chants of the Proper of the Mass in their present form date back to St. Gregory (†604), despite bearing his name, but there is a scholarly consensus that they were in fairly widespread use at the time of Charlemagne, around 800.
-Our oldest sources of musical notation for these chants are from the tenth century—which is not to say that there were no musical manuscripts before that, only that they have not survived or yet been discovered.
+We cannot say with certainty that the chants of the Proper of the Mass in their present form date back to St. Gregory (†604), despite bearing his name, but there is a scholarly consensus that they were in fairly widespread use at the time of Charlemagne, around 800.
+Our oldest sources of musical notation for these chants are from the ninth* century—which is not to say that there were no musical manuscripts before that, only that they have not survived or yet been discovered.
 On the other hand, it is possible that the oldest extant manuscripts were deliberately preserved precisely because they were the oldest (although a colleague of mine called this proposition preposterous).
 The simple fact is that we do not know when the chants reached their present form or when they were first written down.
-What we can say with certainty is that they were notated in at least two places in the first half of the tenth century.
+What we can say with certainty is that they were notated in at least two places by the first half of the tenth century, or probably the last quarter of the ninth century.* [*I have revised these dates in light of recent scholarship.
+P.W., 2024]

 It is well documented that the authentic traditional rhythm had been lost by the end of the eleventh century and that the tempo had slowed down with the introduction of parallel organum.
 I have attempted parallel organum in proportional rhythm with my choir and must say that my men and I found it very difficult to sing well.
 I can see the advantage to a slow equalist interpretation.
 Slow equalist plainchant persisted up to the early twentieth century in some places, and it is reasonable to say that it is the historically correct rhythm for the beautifully illuminated manuscripts of the late Middle Ages.
 By the Renaissance period, mensural editions—the so-called Medicean editions—were in use alongside plainchant.
 Accompaniment books published in the nineteenth century give a clear idea of how the note values were interpreted.
 We should note here that the Medicean editions also included melodic alterations, sometimes rather drastic ones, which were considered “corrections" according to the theorists of that era.